Anjiang-Wei/DSLMapper/README.md

   1) Allow warnings in compilation.
 Comment out the `-Werror` flags.
 Here is the change we make for the [circuit example](https://github.com/Anjiang-Wei/legion/blob/example/language/examples/circuit_sparse.rg#L59-L60)
   2) Make sure the right mapper registration function is used.
 Here is the circuit example's [compilation script](https://github.com/Anjiang-Wei/legion/blob/example/language/examples/circuit_sparse.rg#L812) and corresponding [registration function](https://github.com/Anjiang-Wei/legion/blob/example/language/examples/circuit_mapper.cc#L548)

+**Note**, using Legion's namespace and having user-defined typedef together could sometimes cause compilation problems.
+In DSL Mapper, we use `using namespace Legion; using namespace Legion::Mapping;` If it happens to collide with application code's typedef, users can change their code to be more specific about the namespace and the types, e.g., changing `Rect<3>` to `Legion::Rect<3,long long>`

 ## Language Design

 ### Task Placement